New Delhi : A sizeable chunk of Indian athletes are yet to get their full quota of daily allowance a week into the Glasgow Commonwealth Games.

-Most of the 215 strong Indian contingent have spent more than 10 days without the full allowance which has been increased to USD 50 (INR 3000 approx) from USD 25 (INR 1500 approx).
+Most of the 215 strong Indian contingent have spent more than 10 days without the full allowance which has been increased to US$ 50 (INR 3000 approx) from USD 25 (INR 1500 approx).

-The squash squad including Saurav Ghosal and Dipika Pallikal have not been paid their dues at all while the TT players received half of the allowance just yesterday night.
+The squash squad including Saurav Ghosal and Dipika Pallikal have not been paid their dues at all while the TT players received half of the allowance on Monday night.

 “But there is nothing to worry.
 All the athletes will get their due allowance.
 The players are at the Games Village and every need of theirs will be taken care of.
 There is no need to worry as everyone will get their entitled sanctioned allowance,” he assured.